polarity-dev/openapi-mock-server/README.md

 If an override of a path is provided that it will be used instead of the random response.
 Only `statusCode: 200` is supported for now.

+**Consider splitting this file into multiple ones** because one single large mock-overrides file is not maintainable.
+[Recursive import mock-overrides files](#recursive-import-mock-overrides-files)

 ```js
 // example
 {